ipfs/js-ipfs/README.md

 The code above assumes you are running a local `signaling server` on port `9090`.
 Provide the correct values accordingly.

-#### Is there a more stable alternative to websocket-star that offers a similar functionality?
+#### Is there a more stable alternative to webrtc-star that offers a similar functionality?

 Yes, websocket-star!
 A WebSockets based transport that uses a Relay to route the messages.
 To enable it, just do: